 It’s also important to note which services do not fall into class 43.

-For example, a steakhouse that also sells things in nearby grocery stores would need to file under both class 43 and class 29.
+For example, a steakhouse that also sells branded meat to nearby grocery stores would need to file under both Class 43 and Class 29.

 Common Problems in Trademark Applications